 Failing that, it never hurts to contact the publisher to clarify.

-As natural weed killer alternatives go, the salt, vinegar, and soap solution we looked at earlier works better than most.
-That said, it does such a good job at both killing existing weeds and preventing future ones from growing that it can also do some major long-term damage to your soil.
+As natural weed killer alternatives go, the salt, vinegar, and soap weed killers we looked at earlier works better than most.
+That said, the homemade weed killer does such a good job at both killing existing weeds and preventing future ones from growing that the DIY weed killer can also do some major long-term damage to your soil.

 With that in mind, if you are thinking of using this method, ensure that you only use it in areas of your garden where you’re 100% certain that you don’t want anything to grow in future.